Professor Kerrie Unsworth

 Dr Kerrie Unsworth is a Professor of Organisational Behaviour at Leeds University Business School.
 People spend most of their waking hours during most of their life at work, so Kerrie's main interest is in how we can make work-life work for everybody.
 With a background in psychology and a keen interest in making the world a better place, her aim is to help people and organisations find the best solutions for productive, fulfilling and socially responsible workplaces.

-More specifically, Kerrie studies and teaches topics such as motivation, creativity, pro-environmental behaviours, leadership, inclusion and well-being.
+More specifically, Kerrie studies topics such as motivation, creativity, pro-environmental behaviours, leadership, inclusion and well-being.
 Underlying each of these is an interest in understanding how we juggle the different priorities we have as individuals and how we juggle the different priorities that occur across relationships.

 Research interests